Jordan-Umlauf-Personal-Website/Jordan-Umlauf-Website/README.md

 # Jordan-Umlauf-Website
-This is the description for Jordan's personal website
+This is the description for Jordan's personal website, it includes some pictures of plants
 ## this is an update to the readme